hneth/unikn/README.md

 ### Enabling corporate design elements in R

-The **unikn** R package provides useful color functions — by defining dedicated colors and color palettes, and commands for finding, changing, viewing, and using them — and styled text elements (e.g., for marking, underlining, or plotting colored titles)
+The **unikn** package provides useful color functions — by defining dedicated colors and color palettes, and commands for finding, changing, viewing, and using them — and styled text elements (e.g., for marking, underlining, or plotting colored titles)